Podocarpus trinitensis

 Podocarpus trinitensis is a species of conifer in the family Podocarpaceae.
-It is endemic to Trinidad and Tobago, where it has only been recorded from the island of Trinidad.
+It is endemic to the island of Trinidad in Trinidad and Tobago.
 It has been recorded from 13 distinct localities in Trinidad, including sites in the Central Range and in central and eastern areas of the Northern Range.

 Conservation status

 Podocarpus trinitensis is considered a near threatened species by the IUCN.